Car Insurance Claim Deadlines: Statute of Limitations by State

 What happens if the accident involved a government vehicle?

 Claims involving government-owned vehicles (city buses, police cars, maintenance trucks) are subject to special rules that typically shorten your deadline, not extend it.
 Most states require a formal written notice of claim with the government agency within 30 to 180 days of the accident — often as a precondition to filing any lawsuit at all.
-In Oklahoma, for instance, written notice must be filed within one year, followed by a mandatory 90-day government review period before any lawsuit can proceed.
+In New Jersey, for example, a 90-day notice is mandatory before suing any public entity.
 Consult an attorney immediately if a government vehicle was involved, as missing the notice deadline can permanently bar your lawsuit with virtually no judicial exceptions.
+You should also understand how no-fault insurance states handle government vehicle accidents differently under PIP rules.

 Compare Car Insurance Rates in Ohio